“Compliments. What a beautiful portrait and one that’s more than a portrait, almost a religious artwork like an icon”. : Frans Commelin via Linkedin

 “The India Drives” ; A coffee table book published by OUTLOOK, showcases the work done by corporate India’s leading companies that have put measures in place to incorporate social, ethical, environmental and consumer concerns into their business operations so as to improve the lives of their stakeholders.

-It goes without saying that a coffee table book of such high calibre must have pictures that tell stories behind the actual content.
+It goes without saying that a coffee table book of such high caliber must have pictures that tell stories behind the actual content.
 To this end photographer and photo editor Gireesh GV has more than succeeded.
-Gireesh GV’s camera has captured how CSR has benefitted the lives of thousands of underprivileged Indians with such sensitivity that the imagery is a work of art in itself.”
-Nalini Menon, Editor, The India Drives
+Gireesh GV’s camera has captured how CSR has benefited the lives of thousands of underprivileged Indians with such sensitivity that the imagery is a work of art in itself.”

 Human figure projected as the central element of the composition was a common feature of the Kerala art of 1980’s.
 In the beginning the situations was very hopeful and the young artists carved out themselves an interestingly no-table profile in the national scenario.
 But when the figuration of a peculiar kind, the high social concerns and the expressionistic overtones became the accepted criteria to judge a work of art and it later resulted into a kind of mannerism.
 Gireesh, during his student days in Kerala was no exception to the trends and situations of his time.

 One could easily observe the occasional surfacing of these early influences in his works from 93-94’.
 But towards the end of the first year post graduate studies at Hyderabad Gireesh seems to have cultivated reluctance to any accepted compositional norms.
 The painter now sets forth a search for an expression in colour itself.
 In the depiction of the Hyderabad experiences, Gireesh prefers to seek an alternate expression in colour and form other than the human figure.